 These cases illustrate that asbestos companies often act negligently, putting their workers and the general public in harm’s way.
 However, they’re also good examples of families who have demanded justice and won financial compensation in return.
 No one deserves to develop mesothelioma after being exposed to asbestos.
 These people are victims of corporate greed.

 If you or a loved one received a mesothelioma diagnosis after being exposed to asbestos by Honeywell or any other company, take legal action.
 You may be eligible for compensation through asbestos trust funds or a lawsuit.
-When you’re ready to seek justice, contact Mesothelioma Justice Network for a free legal case review.
+When you’re ready to seek justice, contact Mesothelioma Cancer Network for a free legal case review.